 - The Final Exam will cover chapters 1-5 for SPN 1120 and chapters 6-10 for SPN 1121.
-The Final Exam is composed of 3 parts; - 1) The Main part consists of vocabulary, listening, reading, and grammar - 2) The Writing sections - 3) The Final Oral Assessment via Canvas Quiz (this assessment is completed in advance) - Students who do not take all 3 components of the Final Exam will not pass. - The Final Exam does not have to be taken in the Testing Center. - If there is any indication whatsoever that someone else is taking the exam for you, you will receive a zero for the exam.
-Indications include advanced vocabulary, advanced sentence structure, advanced verbal usage, slang, and common errors made by native speakers.
-Using any type of AI technology is considered plagiarism and is prohibited. - The "Main" part and the "Writing" portion of the Final Exam will be available during Final Exam week. - The Final Oral Assessment will be done a couple of weeks before the Final Exam Week.
+The Final Exam is composed of 3 parts; - 1) The Main part consists of vocabulary, listening, reading, and grammar - 2) The Writing sections - 3) The Final Oral Assessment - Students who do not take all 3 components of the Final Exam will not pass. - The Final Exam does not have to be taken in the Testing Center. - The "Main" part and the "Writing" portion of the Final Exam will be available during Final Exam week. - The Final Oral Assessment will be available before the Final Exam week.
 The Professor will ask you questions based on what we have learned in class.
 Sample questions can be found in the Final Oral Assessment Module.
-Remember that the Oral Assessments will be completed via Canvas Quizzes using Honorlock.
+Remember that the Oral Assessments will be completed via Canvas Quizzes using Honorlock. - Any indication of academic misconduct (including but not limited to the following; that someone else is taking the exam for you reflected in advanced verbal usage, slang, and common errors made by native speakers, not seeing your face during the assessment, talking during the assessment, evidence of using AI technologies, online searches outside of the assessment page, putting the assessment on pause, videotaping the assessment with a phone or other device including screen recording with the computer and or device with which the assessment is taken) during these assessments and all other Honorlock proctored assessments will result in a zero for the flagged assessments and the student will receive a zero (F) in this course as a final grade.